 In many of the above cases, you can compare Rover’s paw licking or chewing to biting your own fingernails when you feel nervous or are experiencing boredom, or simply without even realizing it.

 Why Should I Stop this Behavior?

 Even if your dog simply enjoys licking and chewing his paws, and there are no insidious reasons for him to be doing so, you still might want to consider stopping the habit.
-Licking and chewing his paws can lead to your dog suffering from skin irritation, pain, inflammation, open wounds, hot spots or a yeast infection or bacterial infection.
+Your dog licking his paws excessively and chewing his paws can lead to your dog suffering from skin irritation, pain, inflammation, open wounds, hot spots, yeast, or bacterial infection.
 While it might not be a problem now, stopping habitual licking and chewing before it becomes an issue is wise pet parenting.

 How can I Stop this behavior?